 - 5.1.1.
 If you are an owner or operator and must comply with the emission standards specified in 40 C.F.R.
 60, Subpart IIII, you must do the following, except as permitted under 40 C.F.R. §60.4211(g): - a.
 Operate and maintain the stationary CI internal combustion engine and control device according to the manufacturer's emission-related written instructions; - b.
 Change only those emission-related settings that are permitted by the manufacturer; and - c.
-Meet the requirements of 40 CFR Parts 89, 94 and/or 1068, as they apply to you.
+Meet the requirements of 40 CFR Part 1068, as they apply to you.